(Note: this is a post for vim newbies. If you’re an experienced user, you won’t find anything new here)

 For web developers who do a decent amount of SSH'ing and editing on a server somewhere, this is huge.
 Pretty much any Linux box you can find yourself in will have vim installed, and it’s a huge plus when that editor just happens to be the editor you use day in and day out and are comfortable with.

-To take it a step further, you can even use vim key binding in Firefox, Chrome, bash, Thunderbird, etc. More about that at StackOverflow.
+To take it a step further, you can even use vim key binding in Firefox, Chrome, bash, Thunderbird, etc. Here's a nice list.
 It has a decades-long history and tons of fans, so you start to find that almost anything you do on a computer can be done in a vim-like fashion.

 Vim is lightweight